Have you ever applied for credit and been refused, then wondered why? Well your credit score plays a huge part in being accepted for credit.

 Financial links – Unfortunately it’s not just your credit information that counts.
 If you are in some way financially linked to someone with bad credit then this can affect yours too.
 This usually applies to married couples or people living at the same address.
 Also if the previous owners/tenants of a property have had bad credit this may have a temporary effect on the new owners too.

 How can I improve my credit score?
-If you want lenders to say yes then there are a few things you can do to get your credit score that bit higher and improve your overall credit score.
+If you want lenders to say yes then there are a few things you can do to give yourself a credit boost and repair, score that bit higher and improve your overall credit score.

 Pay on time –Keep up with your regular payments, make sure they are in time each month.
 Late payments are recorded.

 Pay off your debts in one go – Consider one large loan to pay off all your debts.
-There are several options when it comes to loans for people with bad credit.
-This will not only look good on your credit file with all your debts repaid but may also reduce your total repayments with one easy lump sum each month
+There are several options when it comes to finding loans to pay off existing debt.
+For instance, the expert bankruptcy lawyer can help you settle the debt easily and also safeguard your property (if necessary).
+You can learn more about the same here.
+Nevertheless, as per bankruptcy law, you will need to undergo a means test.
+You can find out more by clicking the link and may just discover the correct solution for you.
+This will not only look good on your credit file with all your debts repaid but may also reduce your total repayments with one easy lump sum each month.

 Register to vote – Make sure you are registered to vote at your current address.